-As of September 30, 2014, we have produced only limited quantities of isobutanol at commercial scale and we may not be successful in increasing our production from these limited startup production levels to nameplate production levels.
+As of September 30, 2015, we have produced only limited quantities of isobutanol at commercial scale and we may not be successful in increasing our production from these limited startup production levels to nameplate production levels.
 The production of isobutanol requires multiple integrated steps, including:

-obtaining the plant feedstocks;
+·obtaining the plant feedstocks;

-treatment with enzymes to produce fermentable sugars;

-fermentation by organisms to produce isobutanol from the fermentable sugars;

-distillation of the isobutanol to concentrate and separate it from other materials;

-purification of the isobutanol; and

-storage and distribution of the isobutanol.
+- •treatment with enzymes to produce fermentable sugars; - ·fermentation by organisms to produce isobutanol from the fermentable sugars; - ·distillation of the isobutanol to concentrate and separate it from other materials; - $\cdot$ purification of the isobutanol; and - $\cdot$ storage and distribution of the isobutanol.

 Our future success depends on our ability to produce commercial quantities of isobutanol in a timely and economic manner.
-Our biocatalysts have not yet produced commercial volumes of isobutanol at nameplate production levels.
-While we have produced isobutanol using our biocatalysts at our laboratories in Colorado, at the one MGPY demonstration facility and at the Agri-Energy Facility, such production was not at full nameplate capacity.
-Our production since the fourth quarter of 2013 has utilized a corn mash feedstock, but risk still exists for achieving nameplate capacity at this facility.
-The risk of contamination and other problems rise as we increase the scale of our isobutanol production yield, rate, concentration or purity at a commercial scale, which could delay or increase the costs involved in commercializing our isobutanol production.
+Our biocatalysts have not yet produced isobutanol at nameplate production levels.
+While we have produced isobutanol using our biocatalysts at our laboratories in Colorado, at the one MGPY demonstration facility and at the Agri-Energy Facility, such production was not at full nameplate capacity of a commercial facility.
+Our production since the fourth quarter of 2013 has utilized a corn mash feedstock, but risk still exists for achieving nameplate capacity at the Agri-Energy Facility.
+The risk of contamination and other problems rises as we increase the scale of our isobutanol production.
+If we are unable to successfully manage these risks, we may encounter difficulties in achieving our target isobutanol production yield, rate, concentration or purity at a commercial scale, which could delay or increase the costs involved in commercializing our isobutanol production.
 In addition, we have limited experience sourcing large quantities of feedstocks and in storing and/or distributing significant volumes of isobutanol.
 The technological and logistical challenges associated with each of the processes involved in production, sale and distribution of isobutanol are extraordinary, and we may not be able to resolve any difficulties that arise in a timely or cost effective manner, or at all.
 Even if we are successful in developing an economical process to other biomass raw materials, including cellulosic biomass.

-Prior to commencement of the Agri-Energy Facility Retrofit, neither we nor ICM had ever built (through Retrofit or otherwise) or operated a commercial isobutanol facility.
+Prior to commencement of the Agri-Energy Facility Retrofit, neither we nor ICM, Inc. ("ICM") had ever built (through Retrofit or otherwise) or operated a commercial isobutanol facility.
 We assume that we understand how the engineering and process characteristics of the one MGPY demonstration facility will scale up to larger facilities, but these assumptions may prove to be incorrect.
-Accordingly, we cannot be certain that we can consistently produce isobutanol facilities are economical manner in commercial quantities.
+Accordingly, we cannot be certain that we can consistently produce isobutanol in an economical manner in commercial quantities.
 If our costs to build large-scale commercial isobutanol facilities are significantly higher than we expect or if we fail to consistently produce isobutanol economically on a commercial scale or in commercial volumes, our commercialization of isobutanol and our business, financial condition and results of operations will be materially adversely affected.